Ernesto Scorsone: Political career

 In November 2007 he was named to Governor-elect Steve Beshear's transition team.

 His leadership on LGBT issues has been extensive and has marked much of his career.
 He led the legal battle to overturn Kentucky's sodomy statute and a successful legislative fight against a constitutional amendment to reinstate the law.
-Scorsone successfully worked to amend the state's penal code to include, the first time, a hate crime provision based on sexual orientation and helped organize the campaign for a fairness ordinance in Lexington to protect employment, housing and accommodation.
-He successfully petitioned and helped draft a gubernatorial executive order in 2003 protecting LGBT state employees from job discrimination.
+Scorsone successfully worked to amend the state's penal code to include, the first time, a hate crime provision based on sexual orientation and helped organize the campaign for a fairness ordinance in Lexington to protect employment, housing and accommodation.{citation needed} He successfully petitioned and helped draft a gubernatorial executive order in 2003 protecting LGBT state employees from job discrimination.

 Kentucky circuit court judge

 On August 7, 2008, Governor Steve Beshear appointed Scorsone as Fayette Circuit Court Judge.
 In November of that year, he was elected to the post without opposition.
 Among other accomplishments as a circuit judge, he initiated a conciliation conference process to avoid home foreclosures in Fayette County.